nicolaipalm/paref/docs/description/moo-algorithms.md

+:html_theme.sidebar_secondary.remove:

 # Parefs' MOO algorithms

 Paref provides a series of ready to use *generic* (mainly minimization algorithms) and *problem tailored* (i.e. targeting certain properties) MOO algorithms implemented in the ``ParefMOO`` interface.

-In order to apply any MOO algorithm (except ``ExpressSearch``which only needs the maximum number of iterations) you need to initialize (or implement your own) ``StoppingCriteria`` indicating when to stop the optimization process and call the MOO algorithm to it and the black-box function (bbf).
+In order to apply any MOO algorithm (except ``ExpressSearch`` which only needs the maximum number of iterations) you need to initialize (or implement your own) ``StoppingCriteria`` indicating when to stop the optimization process and call the MOO algorithm to it and the black-box function (bbf).